 Faces in Sumba, especially those of the men, often look very serious, with strikingly beautiful and somewhat regal features.
-The competitors on the field make very dramatic and fierce gestures as they charge at their opponent.
+The competitors on the field make very dramatic and fierce gestures as they charge at their opponents.
 Yet, as I saw them retreating after a charge, spear still in hand, I often saw their faces soften with bashful smiles.

 In fact, despite the displays of ferocity these days, mock battles on the field have been replaced with blunt-ended wooden spears, unlike in the past when they were steel-tipped, I was told.
-I was relieved to hear that the blood spilled on the field is more ceremonial these days and fatalities and serious injuries among the competitors on horseback are relatively rare.
+I was relieved to hear that the blood spilled on the field is more ceremonial these days, and fatalities and serious injuries among the competitors on horseback are relatively rare.

 At one point, I looked up from the action on the field and saw that every rooftop on the nearby buildings was crowded with young people wanting to be in the best position to watch this phenomenal display of horsemanship.
 Every other vantage point, including trucks and trees, was also packed with locals who had come out in full force to watch the action.